A link to reset your password has been sent to your email

 Experience the real Scotland by learning how to prepare and cook its traditional dishes and discovering its vibrant history.
 Scotland has a various available natural produce that can be found in its rich mountains, glens, wild rivers, and coastal area.
 By using its natural ingredients, you will discover and learn how to develop a range of traditional mouthwatering and delicious Scottish feasts, all these accompanied by Scotland's magical landscapes.

 You will stay in a private cottage which is typically a two-storey house with stairs.
+Solo traveler will stay in a private double room with shared bathroom.
+Two persons will share a double or twin room.
 Your actual accommodation base will be notified to you at the time of a confirmed booking and will be determined by the number of people in your group.
 Your accommodation will be conveniently located for access to the cooking school.

 Participants can expect a fun week with wonderful culinary experiences and, most of all, they will experience the real Scotland combined with traditional Scottish culture, along with delicious Scottish food.
 On this vacation, you will be cooking and preparing a variety of meats, fish, shellfish, and vegetables.